United Purpose

 United Purpose, formerly known as Concern Universal, is an international development and emergency relief organization that works in a number of the poorest countries of the world to assist in finding local, sustainable solutions to poverty and inequality.

+In 2021, United Purpose merged with Self Help Africa, and in 2022 the organisation agreed that it would trade as Self Help Africa.

 Concern Universal was created by Father Raymond Kennedy and a group of volunteers who had been working in developing countries during the late 1960s and early 1970s.
 The organization was officially established in January 1976 and, as of 2018, has approximately 600 employees.
 Influences on the founding members included the first-hand experiences of the suffering they saw and social movements that encouraged engagement in the struggles of the poor.
 United Purpose aims to work in conjunction with struggling nations to challenge local poverty and inequality.
 Their vision is a world where "justice, dignity, and respect prevail for all".
 The organization aims to end poverty and inequality by "enabling people to improve their lives for the long term by providing them with access to resources they need".
 They also work to "challenge the dependency culture" and provide practical local application of Sustainable Development Goals.
 The organization headquarters are currently located in the United Kingdom.